Liam's 4-In-A-Row

 • Main menu

-• Lobby browser
+• Lobby browser - search for and create lobbies

-• Game settings
+• Game settings - change various application settings

 Scaling UI